 Dr. Bandar Al Knawy

-Message from the Chairman
+Message from the Scientific Committee Chairman

-Message from the Dean
+Message from the Organizing Committee Chairman

 Further, the Deanship of Postgraduate Education is grateful to His Excellency Dr. Bandar Al Knawy, Chief Executive Officer of National Guard Health Affairs and President of King Saud bin Abdulaziz University for Health Sciences who continuously supports our Postgraduate Education programs and training.
 His effort and vision has made tremendous strides in health care practices in the Kingdom of Saudi Arabia and beyond.